biosimulations/biosimulations/docs/developers/setup/environment.md

 ## Mail Service
-BioSimulations uses [SendGrid](https://sendgrid.com/) for sending emails.
+BioSimulations uses [SendGrid](https://sendgrid.com/) for sending email notifications to users.
 If you are not working directly with the mail-service, you can skip this section.

 - `SENDGRID_TOKEN`: Provide the API key for your SendGrid account.
 - `SUCCESS_TEMPLATE`: Provide the template id for the email sent to the user when a simulation is successfully completed.